mhberro/mywebsite/content/home/experience.md

   date_start = "2013-08-01"
   date_end = "2021-05-01"
   description = """
-  A healthcare services company that identifies and recoups overpayments to providers
+  HMS is a healthcare services company that identifies and recoups overpayments to providers

 Achievements:

   * Programmed a healthcare graphical model using Azure Databricks, Spark, and Scala that performs a random walk with restart (RWR) algorithm on the graph to find patients with the most similarities to a target patient
   * Built a document store that used Azure Data Factory to ingest 50 million unstructured clinical notes weekly from multiple data sources into an Azure Data Lake Store